Fugitive Number One: Critical reviews

 Kyle Fowle of Entertainment Weekly wrote, "Somehow, some way, Justified has managed to up the ante with every passing episode of its final season.
 Just as it looks like the show has reached its peak and might settle into a more meditative episode, one that recalibrates where each character is before the final blowout of the series finale, an episode like 'Fugitive Number One' airs and lets us know that there's no time for contemplation in the world of Justified."
 Matt Zoller Seitz of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "Justified continued its winning streak with 'Fugitive Number One', a wrenching hour that killed off major characters and seemed to set the remaining major players on rails leading to some horrendous final showdown."
 Neely Tucker of The Washington Post wrote, "Boyd!
 Carl!
 Mikey!
 Katherine!
 Ava!
 Wynn.
 Good gravy, we are cutting the meat off the bones now, cousins.
 I sloshed bourbon outta my glass at LEAST twice and yelled at the tee-vee so loud it scared the dog."

 James Queally of Los Angeles Times wrote, "I'd be remiss if I didn't spend most of this review praising 'Fugitive Number One' for what it was, another arresting stanza in what's proving to be a masterful sendoff for Justified."
 Sean McKenna of TV Fanatic gave the episode a 4.6 star rating out of 5 and wrote, "It now really seems less and less likely that Justified Season 6 will find a happy ending, and I'm nervous and excited to see who will be left when the final dust settles."
-Jack McKinney of Paste gave the episode a 8.9 out of 10 and wrote, "This week, a strong episode otherwise was marred by some suspect plotting choices.
+Jack McKinney of Paste gave the episode an 8.9 out of 10 and wrote, "This week, a strong episode otherwise was marred by some suspect plotting choices.
 I enjoyed the episode greatly overall, but when all was said and done the lasting image in my mind was the one visual you never want a viewer to have: a roomful of writers who know where they want to go, but who can't quite figure out how to get there."